Introduction to OCaml Programming

 End Core OCaml used in the course

-• The bulk of the assignments only use what we covered above
+• The assignments mainly use what we covered above

-• We will now very quickly cover a few more features which we will rarely or never use
+• We will now quickly cover a few more OCaml features which we will rarely use

-• Note that the toy languages we study will copy OCaml to some degree so we at least want a basic understanding of OCaml’s records, state, exceptions
+• Note that the toy languages we study will mirror OCaml to some degree so we at least want a basic understanding of OCaml’s records, state, and exceptions

 • FbR will be our Fb records extension, FbS for state, and FbX for eXceptions.